-As a RICS Chartered Surveyor, resident and valuing residential property in Spain for the past 10 years and involved for many years before, I’ve taken a professional interest in all that’s been happening with regard to property price trends in Spain.
-Since so many of Spain’s unsold (and repossessed) properties are held by the country’s banks, they play an important role in the price determination of Spanish real estate.
+As an RICS Chartered Surveyor resident and valuing residential property in Spain for the last 10 years and involved for many years before, I’ve taken a professional interest in all that’s been happening.

-During the last recession in the 1990s, banks that held onto properties hadn’t loaned much over 50 per cent of the valuation, therefore didn’t have to revise values nearly so often and were able to wait out the much shorter recession to sell at a profit.
-Maybe that’s what they hoped would happen now, but the boom and bust cycles have been so much more exaggerated this time round.
+In the last recession in the 90’s, banks who held onto properties, hadn’t loaned much over 50% of the valuation, didn’t have to revise values nearly so often and were able to wait out the much shorter recession and sell at a profit.
+Maybe that’s what they hope will happen this time round.

-In addition, all the factors that gave rise to the huge increase in prices from the depth of the 90s to the peak of 2007 will never coincide again.
+But all the factors that gave rise to the huge increase in prices from the depth of the 90s to the peak of 2007, will never coincide again.
 So prices aren’t going to rise any time soon.
-Eventually, surely the banks will have to provide realistic current market valuations that are not carried out by valuers indebted to them and are regulated by the Bank of Spain.
+Eventually, surely, the banks will have to provide realistic current market valuations not carried out by valuers indebted to them and regulated by the Bank of Spain.

-The statistics on prices are all skewed due to the practice of not registering the true price of a property.
-With the new money laundering regulations, the professionals have largely stepped away from assisting with this practice, and so registered prices have appeared to rise as the cash element in payments is reduced.
+As ABS says, the statistics on prices are all squewed due to the prevalence of not registering the true price of a property.
+With the money laundering regulations the professionals have largely stepped away from assisting with this practice and so registered prices have appeared to rise as the cash element in payments reduce.
 That has countered the real fall in prices and will continue to do so until some foolproof method is found of ensuring the total price paid is the one registered.
-As a valuer, I have to depend upon my skill and 40 years experience in judging values based upon asking prices and often-inaccurate property descriptions.
-In such circumstances it’s definitely more of an art than a science.
+As a valuer I have to depend upon my skill and 40 years experience in judging values based upon asking prices and often inaccurate property descriptions.
+Definitely more of an art than a science.

-Troubling times ahead and a difficult one for a conscientious property valuer, who can calculate what a property is worth today but certainly cannot offer a valuation guaranteed for six months, as do the banks’ valuers.
-But then, the banks will be reluctant to sue their own, especially when in the process it would reveal that prices are even lower than those shown in their accounts.
+Troubling times ahead and a difficult one for a concientious property valuer who can calculate what a property is currently worth today, but certainly not offer a valuation guaranteed for 6 months as do the bank’s valuers.
+But then the banks will be reluctant to sue their own especially when it would be to show that prices were even lower than those shown in their accounts.